DSupps/Movies-ETL/README.md

 ![movie](https://user-images.githubusercontent.com/36451701/142959141-7ec06fcd-7e37-4605-99c1-44973b7d31b0.png)
 ## Movies ETL Project Overview:
+This project will create an automated pipeline that takes in new data, from Wikipedia data, Kaggle metadata and the MovieLens rating data.

+### Project Challenge:
+Using ETL to clean data files, parse the data that we extracted to make it look how we want.
+Merge parsed data sets and load the merged sets into pgadmin for further use.

 *Create an automated pipeline that takes in new data from Wikipedia, Kaggle metadata, and MovieLens ratings.
 The data is transformed into appropriate format and then loaded into a PostgreSQL database for further analysis.*

 1. Deliverable 1: Write an ETL function to read three data files